 These are good all-purpose shorts.
 They’ll be good to bring along to cool down from a workout and change into.

 They’re also good for running inside on a treadmill like during colder-weather fall days.
 I’ll be wearing them to the gym.
-For long-distance long runs, you might want to skip these and go for a short that is more high-performance.
+For long-distance long runs, you might want to skip these, and go for a shorts style that is more high-performance.

 Hoodies and sweatshirts